Beautiful Quartzite Countertops add Style and Texture to Kitchens, Baths and Patios

 Where Should You Use Quartzite Surfaces?

 While quartzite makes a beautiful countertop, you should refrain from cutting anything directly on it because quartzite is prone to scratching.
-Always clean juice, wine and vinegar spills immediately as these acids may cause etching.
+Always clean juice, wine and vinegar spill immediately as these acids may cause etching.
 To clean, simply wipe with a warm, damp cloth.
 Do not use harsh detergents or bleach to clean spills.

 Before you use quartzite (or any stone product) in your home be sure the walls and floors will support the added weight.
 Always get a professional inspection before buying and using the stone in your house!